Apollo Guidance Computer: Operation

-Astronauts manually flew Project Gemini with control sticks, but computers flew most of Project Apollo except briefly during lunar landings.
-Each Moon flight carried two AGCs, one each in the command module and the Apollo Lunar Module, with the exception of Apollo 8 which did not need a lunar module for its lunar orbit mission.
+In the earlier Project Gemini program, the astronauts flew manually with control sticks.
+In the Apollo program however, the flight was controlled by the computer.
+The astronauts flew manually briefly during lunar landings.
+Each Moon flight carried two AGCs, one each in the command module and the Apollo Lunar Module, with the exception of Apollo 7 which was an Earth orbit mission and Apollo 8 which did not need a lunar module for its lunar orbit mission.
 The AGC in the command module was the center of its guidance, navigation and control (GNC) system.
 The AGC in the lunar module ran its Apollo PGNCS (primary guidance, navigation and control system), with the acronym pronounced as pings.

 Each lunar mission had two additional computers: